script

 Program Facilities

-DUPAP is housed in the Trustee Science Center on the beautiful Springfield, MO Drury University campus.
+DUPAP is housed in the Mercy Science Center on the beautiful Springfield, Missouri, Drury University campus.
 The space is newly remodeled featuring a large windowed classroom, skills lab, cadaver lab, student lounge, and study spaces.
 The Drury campus has additional resources such as a library, fitness center, health center, dining facilities, and additional study spaces.

 Address: 729 N Drury Lane, Springfield, MO, 65802